gmdsi/GMDSI_notebooks/docs/part2/freyberg_glm_1.md

 num_workers = psutil.cpu_count(logical=False) # update according to your available resources!
 ```

 Then specify the folder in which the PEST manager will run and record outcomes.
-It should be different form the `t_d` folder.
+It should be different from the `t_d` folder.

 ```python